Revnolion/Cinematic-Camera-Plugin/README.md

 ### Option 1: Install from GitHub
 1. Go to the **Releases** page of this repository.
-2. Download the latest release ZIP file.
+2. Download the latest release ZIP file. (e.g., `Cinematic-Camera-Plugin-v2.22.zip`)
-3. Extract the `addons/cinematic_camera` folder from the ZIP.
+3. Extract the zip folder.
 4. Place this folder inside your project's `addons/` directory.

 ### Option 2: Install with Git